-Join the 12-week program to learn how to easily incorporate these changes into your everyday routine.
+Join the our online 12-week personalised program to learn how to easily incorporate these changes into your everyday routine.

 There is also some evidence that suggests quitting smoking can help to reduce your risk of developing diabetes.
 While there still needs to be more research done in this by scientists, there are plenty of other great reasons to quit smoking.
 For example, quitting smoking can help to lower your risk of having a stroke or heart attack.

 Making these changes can also help to reduce your risk of developing diabetes comorbidities; hypertension and dyslipidemia.

 You may have learned that you have some of the risk factors for type 2 diabetes.
 It is important to look out for any symptoms of diabetes and to see a doctor ASAP if you notice anything wrong.

 The most common symptom of diabetes is feeling nothing at all.
 Yes, nothing.
 That’s part of the problem.
 A person with undiagnosed prediabetes feels ok but the damage is already occurring.
 Many people experience tiredness and fatigue, and that is really noticed when you start to get sugars under control.